fragarco/abasm/docs/en/abasm.md

 Lastly, ABASM supports all standard Z80 condition flags: NZ, Z, NC, C, PO, PE, P, and M.

-To learn more about each instruction, the following list of helpful reference sources can be consulted:
+To learn more about each instruction, a short list can be consulted in the `Z80 Instruction Set`, later on this same document.
+However, the following list of helpful reference sources can be visited to gain a more deep knowledge:

 - [@ClrHome Z80 Table of Instructions](https://clrhome.org/table/): A well-organized table that provides a concise summary of all Z80 instructions.
 - [Zilog's Official Documentation for the Z80 Processor](https://www.zilog.com/docs/z80/um0080.pdf): Especially useful are the last two sections titled *Z80 CPU Instructions* and *Z80 Instruction Set*.
 - [Z80 Heaven](http://z80-heaven.wikidot.com/): A web with a detailed information for each instruction.
-- [Z80 Timings on Amstrad CPC - Cheat Sheet](https://www.cpcwiki.eu/imgs/b/b4/Z80_CPC_Timings_cheat_sheet.20230709.pdf): This document is invaluable for understanding the real timing cost of all Z80 instructions.
-While many resources list instruction timing in cycles or T-states, the Amstrad CPC has its own timing due to the Gate Array pausing the Z80 to access video memory.
-Therefore, it's more accurate to measure timing on the Amstrad CPC based on the cost of the NOP instruction.

 ## Assembler Directives